 - Sensitive areas on site include:

 - All wetlands, perimeter wetlands and riverbank wetlands.
-The proposed limit of disturbance has been located outside of all of these areas.
+The proposed limit of disturbance has been located out of all of these areas.

-- Streams and Rivers
+- o Streams and Rivers

-- Impaired Water bodies
+- o Impaired Water bodies

+- o Natural Heritage Areas

+- Drinking Water Supply Watersheds

-- Electric/Gas Easements
+- o Electric Easements

-- Steep slopes / exposed ledge - See Erosion Control Plan in the latest plan set prepared by DiPrete Engineering
+- See Erosion Control Plan in the latest plan set prepared by DiPrete Engineering